modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

     pass
 ```

 This model returns the sum of two numbers.
 Note that we are able to import Python's standard modules, such as the `pickle` module.
-Non-default packages can also be added using [Import Policies, as described here](https://opendatagroup.github.io/Product%20Manuals/Import%20Policies/).
+Non-default packages can also be added by using `#fastscore.module-attached: <module-nam>` once installed in the Engine via the Dockerfile.
 Custom classes and packages can be loaded using attachments, as described in the [Gradient Boosting Regressor tutorial](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).

 #### R Models
 R models feature much of the same functionality as Python models, as well as the same constraint: the user must define an action function to perform the actual scoring.
 For example, the analogous model to the Python model above is